goodreasonai/abbey/README.md

     - provider: ollama
       model: "llama3.2"

+openai_compatible:
+  url: "http://host.docker.internal:1234"  # Use host.docker.internal for services running on localhost

+ollama:
+  url: "http://host.docker.internal:11434"  # Use host.docker.internal for services running on localhost

 embeds:
   models:
     - provider: "openai"
       model: "text-embedding-ada-002"

-openai_compatible:
-  url: "http://host.docker.internal:12345"  # Use host.docker.internal for services running on localhost

-ollama:
-  url: "http://host.docker.internal:11434"  # Use host.docker.internal for services running on localhost
 ```

-And given that you've also put the relevant keys into `.env`, that would be a minimally complete settings file. **To configure different models, search engines, authentication services, text-to-speech models, etc.: please look for the appropriate documentation below!**
+And given that you've also put the relevant keys into `.env`, that would be a complete settings file. **To configure different models, search engines, authentication services, text-to-speech models, etc.: please look for the appropriate documentation below!**

 **Step 3:** If you're still playing around with your settings, you can run Abbey in dev mode by simply using: